 2nd Lt.
 John P. Bobo, USMC - Medal of Honor Award for action on 30 March, 1967

-Medal of Honor citations are an account of a period of a battle, whether over the span of weeks, or in a single action.
+Medal of Honor citations include an account of a period of a battle, whether over the span of weeks, or in a single action.
 What the citation doesn’t tell us is who the recipient was prior to battle, where they came from, and how they and their unit found themselves to be in that location in that specific moment.
 John Bobo’s citation is an example of this.
 I’d like to flesh out who he was, and the circumstances that led to his award.

 I Corps was the northern-most military district in South Vietnam.
 Third Marine Amphibious Force (III MAF) was responsible for Marine operations in the area, just south of the DMZ that had separated North from South Vietnam since July of 1954.
 North Vietnamese Army (NVA) and Viet Cong (VC) units opposed to the Republic of Vietnam in the south crossed the DMZ periodically to attack U.S. and Army of the Republic of Vietnam (ARVN) outposts and trucking on Highway 9, which ran from the coast to the mountains in the west and Laos.